geertmeersman/robonect/README.md

 ### Frequently asked questions

 - I am missing a lot of sensors: please check that the MQTT topic you have entered in the HA config flow equals the MQTT topic in Robonect
+- If you would be expecting specific sensors and you don't see them, make sure your Robonect firmware is up to date.

 ### Enable debug logging